oroinc/documentation/user/back-office/products/product-families/manage.rst

 Add a Product Attribute to the Attribute Group
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. In the *Attribute Groups* field, start typing the product attribute name.
+1. Start typing the product attribute name in the *Attribute Groups* field.
 A filtered list will appear as you type.
 Select the attribute from the list or press ``Enter`` once there is only one option.
 2. Once you are done with the product attribute organization, click **Save**.

    .. image:: /user/img/products/product_families/ProductAttributeAddToGroup.png